Last updated on July 1st, 2025 at 11:27 am

 The same muscle is present around our anus and enables us to maintain our stool passage.
 This is particularly useful when we have diarrhoea or thin stool, as we can manage it by contracting the pelvic floor muscles.

-- It is seen in medical conditions such as conditions, such as after prostate surgery, Hemi or Quadri paralysis.
+- It is seen in medical conditions such as conditions, such as after prostate surgery, Hemiplegia, Quadriplegia or GBS.

 - Other factors that can contribute to a weak pelvic floor muscle include ageing, obesity, chronic constipation, chronic coughing, and a sedentary lifestyle.

-We will come to the specific exercise, this pelvic floor exercises is performed in three different positions including standing.
+We will come to the specific exercise, this pelvic floor exercise is performed in three different positions, including standing.
 You can combine these positions or adopt one for your convenience.
 The first three positions are:

 - Lying on your back: Sleep straight and bend both knees.

-- Sitting straight with foot on the floor.
+- Sitting straight with your foot on the floor.

 - Standing.

-To perform Kegel’s exercise, you first need to train yourself.
+To perform Kegel exercises for men, you first need to train yourself.
 You can do so while urinating.

-- When urinating in standing position begin by passing urine.
+- When urinating in a standing position, begin by passing urine.

 - While urinating, try to stop the urine flow by contracting your pelvic floor muscles.
 This contraction can be felt as a pulling-up sensation in the muscles around your anus and urethra.